Top 20 things to do in Amsterdam

 Experience culture, film and architecture across the IJ

 Dominating the view from the southern banks of the IJ behind Central Station, the striking white EYE building has rapidly become one of Amsterdam’s most iconic landmarks since it opened in Spring 2012.
 An absolute must for film fans, the EYE Filmmuseum houses a permanent exhibition space that showcases retrospectives and contemporary exhibits, as well as a vast film library, cinema and fabulous restaurant bar with a terrace overlooking the water.
 Catch the free ’Buiksloterweg’ ferry from behind Central Station, which takes three minutes.
-Get free entry to the EYE filmmuseum with the I amsterdam City Card.

 Discover Amsterdam's independent shopping streets